 Remember that the most imperative part of getting started with home school is patience with yourself and your student.
 Nothing new comes without small bumps in the road.
 Finding what method works best for you will ensure your homeschooling experience is a success.

 Power Homeschool is an online homeschool program for students in kindergarten through 12th grade.
 We offer a variety of extracurriculars, like coding, with more options available as students grow older.
-For more information about our homeschooling curriculum, contact us today!
+We also offer self-paced learning and flexibility so that your child can work at a speed that suits them and your family’s needs.
+For more information about our homeschooling curriculum, browse our online homeschool courses and contact us today!